How To Steep E-Liquid

 What Is Steeping?

 A steeped e-liquid is essentially an e-liquid that has been aged.
-Although it is a rather straightforward process, there are several approaches to steeping that claim to help bring out the flavour qualities of an e-liquid in different ways.
+Although it is a rather straightforward process, there are several approaches to steeping that claim to bring out the flavours of a vape juice in different ways.

-This can involve everything from thoroughly shaking the e-liquid, to letting it breathe and then sit for specific amounts of time, to changing the conditions the bottle is kept in.
+This can involve everything from thoroughly shaking the e-liquid, to letting it air and settle for specific amounts of time, to changing the environmental conditions the bottle is kept in.

 Plenty of misunderstanding exist around the idea of steeping, least of all because outside of vaping it has a variety of meanings.
-If you’re preparing food or hot drinks, then ‘steeping’ refers to essentially soaking something.
+For example if you’re preparing food or hot drinks, then ‘steeping’ refers to soaking something.

-Certainly steeping is a key step in making your own e-liquids, as a freshly cooked-up e-liquid will be almost entirely separated from its flavour components, resulting in an extremely unappealing experience if you try to vape it right off-the-pot.
+Steeping is certainly a key step in making your own e-liquids, as a freshly brewed e-liquid will be almost entirely separated from its flavour components.
+This would be extremely unappealing if you tried to vape it right off-the-pot, so steeping allows the vape juice to gain a proper consistency.

 As we stated there are several different methods for steeping e-liquids, each one having been developed with the goal of finding a better way to intensify those flavours.